 Acne Scar Remodelled

 When the RF energy hits the scar tissue it works its way around the harden tissue thereby heating the scar in a specific controlled manner.This way that heat is delivered to the exact area of the scar tissue is unique to RF energy.
 It targets the harden scar and over a few treatments remodels the damaged collagen with new soft collagen.

 Free Acne Scar Treatment Consultation

 The best way to have your acne scars accessed is in person by a qualified clinician.
-At Detail Smoother Skin Clinic we offer a free consultation where you will receive personalised information based on your skin type and acne scar level.
+At Eden Smoother Skin Clinic we offer a free consultation where you will receive personalised information based on your skin type and acne scar level.
 From this, you will know how many treatments are needed, a written quote with cost and specific information you will need to follow before, during and after your treatment.